marianafbarboza/laboratoria-etl/README.md

 - A significant portion of revenue is concentrated in a small number of products;
 - Sales show variation over time, indicating possible seasonality;
 - Some customers demonstrate recurring purchasing behavior;

+This project demonstrates the importance of well-structured data pipelines in enabling reliable and scalable data analysis.
+It serves as a foundational layer for analytics, ensuring that downstream analysis is based on clean and consistent data.